rochelle-m/dbms-lab-project/README.md

 # PL305 Project: Music streaming platform

+> not implemented for podcasts as of now

 Database management for a platform to stream music and podcasts using [MySQL](https://www.mysql.com/) and [Vue.js 3](https://v3.vuejs.org/).
 The user can register.
 The user can like songs, create playlists, follow their favourite podcasts.